 Q: I am an Exchange/Study Abroad/Erasmus student coming to Birmingham.
 Can I still apply for accommodation?

 A: Yes.
-We can guarantee accommodation to Exchange and Study Abroad students who apply before July 31st, regardless of whether you are here for a full year or only one semester.
+We can guarantee accommodation to Exchange and Study Abroad students from outside the EU who apply before July 31st, regardless of whether you are here for a full year or only one semester.
 If you are only studying at the University of Birmingham for one semester, you will not be able to live in one of our partner accommodation sites.

-Unfortunately we are unable to guarantee accommodation to Erasmus students; however you can still apply for accommodation.
-We will be in contact in late August to advise you whether we are able to allocate you
+Unfortunately we are unable to guarantee accommodation to Erasmus students ; however you can still apply for accommodation, however we will only be able to consider your application in late August.

 Return to the top of the page